What are the pre-requisites for USC’s Paralegal Program?

 Why are certificate program graduates paid more?

 Attorneys want to hire paralegals that can efficiently and accurately perform specific law related tasks.
 They want, and are willing to pay for, paralegals that possess skills which make them and their firm more productive.
 As a general rule, attorneys don't care about the geometry, psychology, and other general study courses an employee has taken.
 They care about whether the employee can maintain a client file, conduct legal research, draft legal documents, and perform other relevant tasks.
-Paralegal certificate programs offer training in the specific skills attorneys are looking for in their paralegal employees.
+Oral and communication skills are essential Paralegal certificate programs offer training in the specific skills attorneys are looking for in their paralegal employees.

 Is this program ABA "approved?"